 Active ownership is a key component of our investment strategy.
-In this insight, we would like to explain how we think about exercising our voting rights and present a short summary of our internal voting guidelines.
-While by no means exhaustive, this insight also aims to shed light on the challenges arising from unique voting proposals and how we approach them.
+In this Insight, we would like to explain how we think about exercising our voting rights and present a short summary of our internal voting guidelines.
+While by no means exhaustive, this Insight also sheds light on the challenges arising from unique voting proposals and how we approach them.

 Introduction